Sranu2109/Demo-Library-Management-System/README.md

 # Demo-Library-Management-System
 A web design for how the actual library management system works developed using C# programming language.
-The entire development video with explanation of each and every part is available on youtube - [Link](https://www.youtube.com/watch?v=YhAwNITpnno&t=583s)

 ### Default Login Credentials
 | Username  | Password |